 As I grew into a teenager, I looked forward to the opportunity to play padded football for the first time.
 I joined the 7th grade team as a receiver and defensive back.
 My position coach was also my 6th grade social studies teacher, and I thought that was awesome.
 I started the season on the A team because I knew my plays.
 Eventually my genetics caught up with me, and I ended the season on the B team.
 I didn’t care.
 I was playing the game that I grew up loving.
 Our coaches were outstanding men, especially Coach Siebert, whom I count among my biggest influences on my career still to this day.

 High school brought about new challenges, but also new lessons.
 During my freshman year, little did I know that the coach and the staff who would influence the direction my life took came to town.
 Coach Scott Phillips, Thomas Brooks, David Yowell, Danny Lauve, Ricky Sargent, and Tony Valastro are all men I love and try to emulate in my coaching.
-These men taught instilled in me the values of discipline, togetherness, and loyalty.
+These men taught and instilled in me the values of discipline, togetherness, and loyalty.
 In short, I believed in everything they stood for and told us we were capable of achieving.
-And at the end of my high school career, it paid off with a Texas state football championship.
+And at the end of my high school career, it paid off with the 1992 4A Texas state football championship.
 Our work, our family togetherness, and the love we shared from the bond of football was rewarded.
 It is a feeling that I would love to share with my own athletes one day.
 It is also a reminder of how special each year is when we do not.

 Now I am privileged to share the game of football and the lessons I have learned with the young people and coaches I work with every day.
 I love that football has served as the medium through which I can make this connection.
 Football has also served as a catalyst to inspire in me the search for more.
 More styles of playing the game, more connections to people, and more methods of instruction that would impact not only my athletes, but my students and colleagues.